 VII.
 Data protection and data security

 - If the Provider has access to the Customer’s personal data, the Provider will only process and use said data to implement the Agreement.
-If the Provider is acting as a Data Processor, the Partners shall agree in writing on the details for all processing activities.
+Partners shall agree in writing on the details for all processing activities.
 This agreement shall form an essential part of this Agreement and shall be attached to this Agreement.

-- It is agreed that the Customer, both on a general contractual basis and in the sense of data protection legislation, shall remain the “owner of the data”.
+- It is agreed that the Customer shall remain the “owner of the data”.
 Neither the Provider nor any of its associates involved in implementing this Agreement control the legal permissibility, collection, processing and use of the data it holds on the Customer, unless otherwise agreed in this Agreement.

 - If the Customer collects, processes or uses personal data related to the Agreement, it must also take responsibility to ensure on behalf of the Provider that it is entitled to do so pursuant to the applicable provisions, specifically those related to data protection.
 In the event of a breach, it will release the Provider from any third-party claims.

 VIII.
 Taxes and fees